marianoguerra/marianoguerra/README.md

 Hi!
 I'm Mariano Guerra, an Information's System Engineer from Córdoba, Argentina

-I'm the Co-founder of [Instadeq](https://instadeq.com) a product to do data analysis, visualization and collaboration for individuals and teams and [GlooData](https://gloodata.com) a product to connect internal systems to Slack, Microsoft Teams, Google Chat, Discord & Email
+I'm the Co-founder of [Instadeq](https://instadeq.com) a product to do data analysis, visualization and collaboration for individuals and teams and [GlooData](https://gloodata.com) an Extensible Conversational UI for Interactive Components

 I'm writing the book [WebAssembly from the Ground Up](https://wasmgroundup.com/) with [Patrick Dubroy](https://twitter.com/dubroy)